nullobject/rein/README.md

 # Rein

 Database constraints made easy for ActiveRecord.
-Rein currently supports PostgreSQL and MySQL (foreign keys only).
+Rein currently supports PostgreSQL and MySQL (foreign keys only) for both Rails 2 & 3.

 ## Introduction